Experimental evidence of Tc enhancement above 50 K and diode and paramagnetic-Meissner effects, in Nickelate films on highly reduced $SrTiO_3$: Conclusions

 \section{Conclusions}

-In this study, we demonstrated three noteworthy phenomena in oxygen-deficient nickelate thin films on highly reduced black STO substrates: A $T_c$ onset enhancement to 50-70 K, a giant paramagnetic Meissner effect peak, and a highly asymmetric nonreciprocal superconductive diode effect.
+In this study, we demonstrated three noteworthy phenomena in oxygen-deficient nickelate thin films on highly reduced black STO substrates: A $\mathrm{T}_\mathrm{c}$ onset enhancement to 50-70 K, a giant paramagnetic Meissner effect peak, and a highly asymmetric nonreciprocal superconductive diode effect.
 All of these results were obtained on highly reduced and highly conducting black STO substrates, which are essential for the present observations.
-The phase responsible for these effects is still the 112 infinite-layer phase, with admixture of higher oxygen content variants such as 11(2+$\delta$) with $0<\delta<1$.
+The phase responsible for these effects in our multi phase films could not be singled out, and one possibility is that it arises from an electron doped 327 phase like in the electron doped cuprates.
 Further research is needed to identify the exact mechanism at the origin of these remarkable phenomena in nickelate films.
+Finally, from the point of view of practical applications, the presently observed fully polarized SDE could be developed into a desirable device, while the highly reduced black STO could be used as a substrate for a broad variety of films that need permanent reduction.

+\ack{We are grateful to Amit Kanigel for useful discussions.
+We thank Yaron Kauffmann, Galit Atiya and Michael Kalina from the MIKA facility at the Technion, and George Levi from Tel Aviv University, for performing the STEM and EDS measurements.}

+\roles{Anna Eyal carried out the measurements, Gad Koren prepared the films, and both analyzed the data and written the paper. }